mariogmarq/advent2024/README.md

 # Advent of Code 2024

-This year done in zig :)
+This year tried 2 days in zig and moved to python :(